BluCloudEngineer/UWA-Workflows-in-GitHub-2023/pipeline/README.md

 This directory is not related to the Python Flask web application, but it includes the files required to create a CI / CD pipeline in AWS.
 Normally, you should keep software code and Infrastructure as Code (IoC) in separate repositories, but I have included them together for ease of simplicity.

+If you want to use the AWS CloudFormation template, you will need to update line `310` in the `pipeline.yml` file to match your GitHub account and repository name.

 ## Assumptions

 *   You will need an [Amazon Web Services](https://aws.amazon.com/) account.